-Questions or concerns about the curriculum should be directed to the appropriate teacher or to the Assistant Headmaster.
-Questions or concerns about student conduct or discipline should be directed to Charlie Smith (Grades 7-8) or Robert Funes (Grades 9-12).
-General questions regarding the school may be directed to Director of Campus Operations or to the Headmaster.
+Questions or concerns about the curriculum should be directed to the appropriate teacher or to the Assistant Headmaster, Vanessa Steger (Grades 7-8) or Melanie Brintnall (Grades 9-12).
+Questions or concerns about student conduct or discipline should be directed to the Dean, Charlie Smith (Grades 7-8) or Robert Funes (Grades 9-12).
+General questions regarding the school may be directed to the Director of Campus Operations or to the Headmaster.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.